Calvinjmin/databricks-101/README.md

 ### For Complete Beginners

-1. Start with `main_pipeline.ipynb`
+1. Start with `src/main_pipeline.ipynb`
 2. Focus on understanding the Bronze → Silver → Gold progression
 3. Run each cell and read the explanations
-4. Try modifying simple SQL queries
+4. Try modifying simple SQL queries (all SQL cells use `%sql` magic command)

 ### For SQL Developers

-1. Review the SQL-based transformations in the main pipeline
+1. Review the SQL-based transformations in the main pipeline (look for `%sql` cells)
 2. Compare traditional database patterns to Delta Lake
 3. Explore the advanced joins and aggregations in the Gold layer
-4. Study `best_practices.ipynb` for production patterns
+4. Study `src/best_practices.ipynb` for production patterns

 ### For Python/PySpark Developers

-1. Review the PySpark CSV loading pattern in the Bronze layer
+1. Review the PySpark CSV loading pattern and Volume integration in Bronze layer
 2. Study DataFrame transformations in Silver layer
 3. Experiment with custom aggregations in Gold layer
-4. Explore advanced patterns in `best_practices.ipynb`
+4. Explore advanced patterns in `src/best_practices.ipynb`

 ---

-## 🔐 Unity Catalog (3-Level Namespacing)
+## 🔐 Unity Catalog (3-Level Namespacing) + Volumes

-This repository uses **Unity Catalog** with 3-level namespacing:
+This repository uses **Unity Catalog** with 3-level namespacing and **Volumes** for data storage:

 ```
 catalog.schema.table